yul14nrc/dynatrace_activegate_plugin_ssl_expiration_check/README.md

  * Choose ActiveGate: The Windows or Linux Active Gate that the plugin is running on.

  ### Linux Environment ActiveGate Server
- Unzip the plugin's zip file in the opt/dynatrace/remotepluginmodule/plugin_deployment directory.
+ 1. Copy the plugin's zip file in the Environment ActiveGate Server.
- Move the hosts.txt file to the /opt/dynatrace/remotepluginmodule/agent/lib64/ directory.
+ 2. Unzip the plugin's zip file in **/opt/dynatrace/remotepluginmodule/plugin_deployment/** directory.

- Restart The Remote plugin service : service remotepluginmodule restart
+ 3. Restart the remote plugin service using **service remotepluginmodule restart**

 ## Troubleshooting

-### Linux Environment Active Gate
+### Linux Environment ActiveGate
 Check the Remote plugin logs in : /var/lib/dynatrace/remotepluginmodule/log/remoteplugin

 Also you will find a folder with the name of your extension eg. **custom.remote.python.ssl_cert_expiration_check**, inside you will find the log with the name of your main class **CertificatesCheckPlugin.log** that contains all the info that you are logging from python.